 Suzan has presented on second language acquisition at the national TESOL conference and has conducted numerous professional development workshops for school and district teachers and staff.

 Suzan’s desire to improve the lives of her students during secondary school and beyond motivated her to work with like-minded colleagues to develop the framework of the Chesapeake Language Project.

 Tema Encarnacion, M.A.

-Tema Encarnacion works as an ESOL (English for Speakers of Other Languages) teacher at Annapolis High School in Anne Arundel County.
+Tema Encarnacion works as an multilingual educator at Annapolis High School in Anne Arundel County.
 Prior to that she supported the ESOL program as the ESOL Specialist in Baltimore County Public Schools.
-Previously, Tema worked with immigrant students and families in various capacities in Anne Arundel County Public Schools.
+Tema has worked with immigrant students and families in various capacities.

 After graduating from The George Washington University in Washington, DC, where she studied International Affairs and Spanish, Tema served as a Peace Corps Volunteer in the Dominican Republic.
 She served her community in economic development, where she spearheaded projects such as micro-enterprise workshops, community sanitation projects and demonstration organic gardens.